owacoder/cppdatalib/README.md

    - `CPPDATALIB_STRING_T` - The underlying string type of the implementation.
 Defaults to `std::string`
    - `CPPDATALIB_ARRAY_T` - The underlying array type of the implementation.
 Defaults to `std::vector<cppdatalib::core::value>`
    - `CPPDATALIB_OBJECT_T` - The underlying object type of the implementation.
 Defaults to `std::multimap<cppdatalib::core::value, cppdatalib::core::value>`
    - `CPPDATALIB_SUBTYPE_T` - The underlying subtype type of the implementation.
 Must be able to store all subtypes specified in the `core` namespace.
-Default to `int16_t`
+Defaults to `int16_t`
    - `CPPDATALIB_BUFFER_SIZE` - The size of underlying buffers in the implementation.
 Defaults to 4096
    - `CPPDATALIB_CACHE_SIZE` - The cache depth of traversal in the implementation.
 Defaults to 3